 The AI engineer

 AI engineers have a significant role to play in the foundation, maturity, growth, and future of the AI field.
-These individuals develop the tools, platforms, systems, and processes the drive AI-powered solutions.
+These individuals develop the tools, platforms, systems, and processes that drive AI-powered solutions.
 They (together with machine learning engineers) model algorithms that are trained to learn from input data to enable machines to operate like the human brain on their own.
 Overall, the AI engineer has a part to play in formulating an organization’s AI strategy and implementing it successfully.

 The AI engineer typically has a solid background in software development, programming, data engineering, data analysis, and/or data science.